zebrunner/carina/docs/getting_started.md

 		<td>1.0</td>
 	</tr>
 </table>

+> To generate Cucumber Demo project use `-DarchetypeArtifactId=carina-cucumber-archetype` in above maven command.

 ### Import to Eclipse
 If the generation is successfully complete, you will see a new project folder with a name equal to the artifactId attribute specified during the generation, so navigate to this folder (where pom.xml is located) and execute the following Maven task: